angieloux/phase-4-rails-practice-challenge-apartments/README.md

 # Intro

-My solution to the Rails challenge detailed below, presented [here](https://github.com/learn-co-curriculum/phase-4-rails-practice-challenge-apartments) by [@learn-co-curriculum](https://github.com/learn-co-curriculum).
-I started from scratch as opposed to cloning and created (ugly) views as well to get a better grip on Rails as a beginner. :)
+My somewhat more in-depth/extended solution to the Rails challenge/prompt detailed below, presented [here](https://github.com/learn-co-curriculum/phase-4-rails-practice-challenge-apartments) by [@learn-co-curriculum](https://github.com/learn-co-curriculum).

+I started from scratch as opposed to cloning and created (super ugly) views as well to get a better grip on Rails as a beginner. :nerd_face:

+**Made w/ Rails 6.1.5 & Ruby 2.7.5**

 ________